article by site founder, Connie Rice

 “Hear this, you foolish and senseless people, who have eyes but do not see, who have ears but do not hear: ‘Should you not fear Me?’ declares the LORD.
 ‘Should you not tremble in My presence?
 I made the sand a boundary for the sea, an everlasting barrier it cannot cross.
 The waves may roll, but they cannot prevail; they may roar, but they cannot cross it.’
 But these people have stubborn and rebellious hearts; they have turned aside and gone away.
 They do not say to themselves, ‘Let us fear the LORD our God, who gives autumn and spring rains in season, who assures us of the regular weeks of harvest’.
 Your wrongdoings have kept these away; your sins have deprived you of good.”Jeremiah 5:21-25

 If we genuinely seek what is true, then also consider the words of Jesus:

 “Jesus answered, ‘I am the way and the truth and the life.
 No one comes to the Father except through Me’.”John 14:6

 IN CONCLUSION, if we honestly want to know what is true, we must first seek God through His revealed Word and by humbly asking Him.
 When I cried out to God, He met me right there.
 How we respond to His absolute truth is also up to us, but when we align our opinions with God’s and submit to His guidance, it gives us access to His promises and the peace, strength, and joy that this world cannot provide.
 It only offers counterfeits.
 Our Creator patiently waits for us to figure out that His plan for our lives is better than anything we could come up with.
-However, this world is still broken – but through Christ, we have the hope of heaven after this difficult life is over, where there will be no evil, no pain, no sickness, & no tears.
+However, this world is still broken – but through Christ, we have the hope of heaven after this difficult life is over, where there will be no evil, no pain, no sickness, & will wipe away every tear.